department-of-veterans-affairs/caseflow/docs/tech-specs/2021-10-07-mpi-integration.md

         - `search_person_info(last_name: '', first_name: nil, middle_name: nil, dob: nil, gender: nil, address: nil)` - Method to make 1305 request to "Search Person (Attended)" endpoint
         - `retrieve_person_info(icn)` - Method to make 1305 request to "Retrieve Person using ICN identifier" endpoint.
 Similar to `fetch_person_info(participant_id)` method in bgs_service.rb

 - Another file titled `mpi_service.rb` will be created, this time added to `caseflow/lib/fakes`.
 Here will exist a class `Fakes::MPIService`, which will serve back-end data mimicing the expected data returned from MPI.
-No tests are needed for this feature as this is a mock implementation and not meant for production. **(WIP)**
+No tests are needed for this feature as this is a mock implementation and not meant for production.
+Development here will come down the road from PI9.

 - An `mpi.rb` file added to `caseflow/config/initializers`, which will determine which MPI Service to use (Prod or Fakes)
 ### Open Questions